Fife Ness

 Fife Ness (Rubha Fiobha) is a headland forming the most eastern point in Fife, Scotland.
 Anciently the area was called Muck Ross, which is a corruption of the Scottish Gaelic Muc-Rois meaning "Headland of the Pigs".
 It is situated in the area of Fife known as the East Neuk, and forms the muzzle of the dog-like outline of the latter when viewed on a map.
-Ness is an archaic Norse word meaning "nose".
+Ness is a Scots word meaning "headland".